jbasdf/justinball/src/posts/gatsby-2-0-and-forestry.md

 Given how much pain I went through to get everything setup I was dreading the Gatsby 2.0 upgrade.
 Turns out it wasn't bad.
 I spent about 3 hours changing some code, upgrading packages and thinking about how to proceed going forward.

 Ironically, part of that process included considering a move to Hugo and dumping Gatsby.
 While looking through Hugo templates I discovered [forestry.io](https://forestry.io/).
 I sit at a computer all day and so opening my site, writing and post and doing a deploy isn't a big deal.
-However, I really wanted to be able to make a post on the web, have it commit to [my github repo](https://github.com/jbasdf/justinball "Justin Ball")
+However, I really wanted to be able to make a post on the web, have it commit to [my github repo](https://github.com/jbasdf/justinball "Justin Ball"), and have it auto deploy to my site.
+I started down the path of writing the code to make that happen multiple times, but life and work and a million things meant I never had time to finish it.
+[Forestry](https://forestry.io/) solves that exact problem.

+Now I can stop writing code I'll never finish and focus on writing posts that no one will read :).